chandran1994/Python-Customer-Segmentation-Analysis-Project-/README.md

 ## Project Overview
 This project applies **Customer Segmentation Analytics** to identify high-value customer groups, analyze purchasing behavior, and generate actionable supply chain insights using Python.

-The analysis is inspired by concepts from **Chapter 5 – Customer Management** from the book:

-> *Supply Chain Analytics: Concepts, Techniques and Applications* by Kurt Y. Liu.

 The project demonstrates how customer analytics can support:
 - Demand-driven supply chains
 - Customer-centric decision making